Small BusinessCommerceStart up

 Learn more about business equipment financing.

-Step 4: Find a location
+Step 4: Pick a primary food truck location

 Even though your food truck can jet across town, you’ll want to find a home base — a location that offers high foot traffic and the potential for acquiring new customers.

-• Zoning.
-Different areas have different zoning laws that may affect where you can park your food truck.
+• Zoning: Different areas have different zoning laws that may affect where you can park your food truck.

-• Parking.
-Find out if there are designated food truck zones, restrictions on parking hours, or proximity limitations from brick-and-mortar restaurants.
+• Parking: Find out if there are designated food truck zones, restrictions on parking hours, or proximity limitations from brick-and-mortar restaurants.

-• Competition.
-Investigate other food trucks in the area — too much competition may saturate the market.
+• Competition: Investigate other food trucks in the area — too much competition may saturate the market.

 Step 5: Develop a menu and pricing